youridijk/duckvault/README.md

 Simply search for an issue title, publication name, publication category, or anything else and view all information about an issue and add to your private collection.

-you can see the app in action in [this demo video](https://duckvault.dijk.cc/downloads/demo.mp4).
+You can see the app in action in [this demo video](https://duckvault.dijk.cc/downloads/demo.mp4).

 <video width="196" height="426" controls>
   <source src="https://duckvault.dijk.cc/downloads/demo.mp4" type="video/mp4">
 </video>

 ## Status
 This app is still heavily work in progress, but the following features are stable: